sankalpachowdhury/Galaxy-Classification-using-CNN/README.md

 The Galaxy zoo 2 survey was done based on some interconnected decision steps of significant questions, as shown:
 ![img1](Images/Decisiontree.PNG)
-Paths and the decision tree
-As a result, at each node or question, the total initial probability of a classification will sum to 1.0.
-Those initial probabilities are then weighted as follows.

 **Weighting the responses**